HL7/phenomics-exchange-ig/input/pagecontent/StructureDefinition-Measurement-intro.md

 2. In the GA4GH phenopacket, the ``assay`` element an [OntologyClass](https://phenopacket-schema.readthedocs.io/en/latest/ontologyclass.html) that denotes the assay used to produce the measurement.
 This corresponds to the ``code`` element of the ``Observation``.
 For instance, we might use a LOINC code to denote a laboratory test.

 3. In the GA4GH phenopacket, the ``measurement_value`` is either a [Value](https://phenopacket-schema.readthedocs.io/en/latest/value.html) or a [ComplexValue](https://phenopacket-schema.readthedocs.io/en/latest/complex-value) that represents the result of the measurement.
-This corresponds to the ``value`` element of the ``Obsersavation``.
+This corresponds to the ``value`` element of the ``Observation``.
 Software for transforming this IG into a GA4GH phenopacket must support transforming the following subelements of the value element.

 - valueQuantity
 - valueCodeableConcept